Best AI for SEO in 2026: Top Tools for Real SEO Work

 • turning research notes into briefs,

-• working across documents and spreadsheets,
+• working across spreadsheets and docs,

 • multimodal workflows with screenshots or visual references.